5663015/BabyGPTs/README.md

 The main features of BabyGPTs are:

 - :pencil: Natural language interaction to create GPTs.
-- :art: Gneeration of GPTs Logo, name, description and conversation starters.
+- :art: Generation of GPTs Logo, name, description and conversation starters.
-- :wrench: HuggingFace inference API calling.
+- :wrench: HuggingFace Inference API as tools.

 ### Architecture :file_folder: